eogarvin/MLCCS/README.md

 ## 🤓 Contact and Support

-Feel free to contact Emily O. Garvin for support with data processing, codes installation, or access to training and test data.
+Feel free to contact Emily O. Garvin for support with data processing, codes installation, or access to training and test data sets.

 egarvin[at]phys.ethz.ch
 https://eogarvin.github.io/